affilirator/thekitchen-pot/src/content/blog/red-copper-cookware-reviews.md

 Well, this article offers a well-researched guide on red copper cookware.
 Just a brief, you should note that this cookware has superb non-stick properties.

-However, they aren't made out of pure copper.
+However, they aren’t made out of pure copper.
 Matter of factly, the cookware is largely made out of aluminum with a thin ceramic-copper nonstick layer.

 If you’re looking for a nonstick, elegant, and highly aesthetic cookware set, then you won’t go wrong with the red copper pans.
 The secret is in their maintenance.

 Ensure that you season them regularly and avoid abrasive cleaning and you’ll enjoy every minute of using them in your kitchen!

-## Red Copper Cookware Reviews - FAQS
+## Red Copper Cookware Reviews – FAQS

 ### Can red copper pans go in the oven?